 Top 4 Fun Facts about White Water Rafting

 White water rafting is one of the fastest growing outdoor activities in the United States.
-Smoky Mountain Outdoors, the number one destination for Gatlinburg white water rafting, has compiled some fascinating facts about this popular sport.
+Smoky Mountain Outdoors, the number one destination for Gatlinburg white water rafting, has compiled some fascinating facts about white water rafting.

 1. The rubber river raft was invented in the 1840s by U.S. soldiers.